 3) Castello di Amorosa

-There are, however, some impressive Napa wineries that look a little out of place - in the best possible way.
+There are, however, some impressive Napa Valley wineries that look a little out of place - in the best possible way.
 The US isn't exactly known for its castles.
-The country is too young to have had much desire to build massive stone forts to see off invading legions.
+This wine country is too young to have had much desire to build massive stone forts to see off invading legions.
 However, its designers are bold enough to take European designs and recreate them in the heart of the Californian countryside.
 The Castello di Amorosa winery houses a 13th-century style castle based on designs from Tuscany.
-It honestly looks so authentic that you have to do a double-take when you get there.
+Castello di honestly looks so authentic that you have to do a double-take when you get there.
 This only adds to the sense of escapism during a trip to this site.

-There are five different options for wine tasting here and the popularity of the winery means that booking is essential for the guided tours.
+There are five different options for wine tasting at Castello di and the popularity of this Napa Valley winery means that booking is essential for the guided tours.
 You can also enhance experiences with affordable upgrades, such as a chance to taste reserve wines or enjoy chocolates.
 The guided tour with premium wine tasting is $45 for non-club members.
 Basic entry is just $30.